HypeCheck

 Red Flags to Watch For

-• Most health benefit claims are based on animal studies or lab research, not human clinical trials
+• Most health claims are based on lab studies or animal models, not human clinical trials

-• The only human RCT was a small pilot study (27 participants) — results need replication in larger trials
+• Only one small pilot RCT (27 participants) supports eye health benefits — results need replication in larger trials

-• Goji berries may interact with blood thinners like warfarin — consult a doctor if you take anticoagulants
+• May interact with blood thinners like warfarin — consult a doctor if on anticoagulants

 Products Containing Goji Berries